orchid00/20180404_git_atom/notes/metacognitionEx.md

 Iterative programming in R using `purrr`

 ### Target Audience
-- Life scientists at all career levels, who program in R for data analysis
+- Life scientists at all career levels, who program in R for data analysis.
+- Positive attitude towards learning new concepts of iteration

 ### Required prior knowledge
 - Familiarity using R and its data types